yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 ### Killed mode

 > This mode is to be activated in the event of critical failures, whether in the protocol itself or in any of the underlying LST tokens that back it.
-This can also be used as part of migrating to a new version of the yETH protocol.
+This can also be used to migrate to a new version of the yETH protocol.

 - No user may deposit assets into the contract.
 - Users may only withdraw assets in a balanced manner.